 I started up with cutting the timber to length.
-Then I cut dadoes using my table saw.
-Not too deep as they will only prevent the parts from spinning around.
+Then I cut dados using my table saw.
+Not too deep, as they will only prevent the parts from spinning around.

 Fixing the last one was a little tricky, I managed by using my ratchet spanner.
 I also used additional screws for the bottom pieces – having too much faith in pocket hole joinery is not always the best idea.

 Sanding and applying lacquer.
 I’m very happy with the look of the joints.
-The dadoes I cut were not even cleaned with a chisel!
+The dados I cut were not even cleaned with a chisel!

 So that was the base.
-Once it was finished I started making the top.
+Once it was finished, I started making the top.
 Pallet wood was cut to length, width and what’s the most important – it was planed with brand new planer blades to make the gluing easier.
-I also used red oak timber that wasn’t pallet wood, but it was just a couple of strips.
+I also used some other timber that wasn’t pallet wood, but it was just a couple of strips.

 The top had to be flattened with my router flattening jig.
 I then cut the top to length and applied black spray paint to the bottom.